And Three Tips to Help you Reinvent and Survive

 What this multi-layered liminality might look like

 How we define our Covid-19 liminality varies, depending on how disrupted our lives are, and our ability to cope.
-However, it might suffice to say that the period between Italy’s lockdown, and the time we may travel freely anywhere in the world — and hug a stranger while breathing into their face — is liminal.
+However, it might suffice to say that the period between Italy’s lockdown, and the time we may travel freely anywhere in the world — and hug a stranger while rubbing their nose — is liminal.
 Some liminalities interwoven into this major liminal phase can be described as the periods between:

 1. March 2020, and the complete eradication of Coronavirus from our nations